 What should I do if I decide to pay for a proofreader?

 Before choosing a commercial proofreader you should check that they have appropriate qualifications, experience and expertise.
-The society for editors and proofreaders (SfEP) provides information about proofreading, standards and contracts.
+The Chartered Institute of Editors and Proofreaders (CIEP) provides information about proofreading, standards and contracts.
 The University does not endorse any commercial proofreading service.

 You should provide the commercial proofreader with a copy of the Proofreading Guidance for Commercial Providers so that they know what they should and should not be doing to update your work.
 For your protection, you should also agree a contract with them to make sure they do not use your work for their own purposes, such as re-sell your work, or add it to any essay databases for use by third parties.